 Editor of Renaissance Studies, and a member of Council for the Society of Renaissance Studies (2012-2017).

-I am external examiner for English Literature at Oxford University.
+External examiner for English Literature at Oxford University (2014-16).

-I have broad interests in early modern culture and literature, including the works of Spenser, Shakespeare and Milton, but I specialise on the writers of the mid to late sixteenth century.
+I have broad interests in early modern literature and culture, but I specialise on the writers of the mid to late sixteenth century, including Thomas Nashe and Shakespeare.
 I work across several fields: the history of ideas (and political thought), the history of reading, the history of rhetoric and the medical humanities.

-I am writing a new monograph, 'Shared Reading in the English Renaissance'.
-This book has two aims: first, to explore the evidence might use to recover this history of reading aloud; second, to explore how this history evidence affects the histories we tell about Renaissance books and their users and, indeed, how we read.
-Topics I am currently researching include the 'sound' of print; the role of the voice in humanist education; the lost faculty of rhetoric, pronuntiatio.
-This project is supported by a Leverhulme Trust Major Research Fellowship (2013-15).
-With Professor Richard Wistreich, Royal Northern College of Music, I am leading an AHRC-funded Research Network 'Voices and Books in Early Modern England, 1500-1800' (2014-2015).
+I was awarded a Leverhulme Trust Major Research Fellowship (2013-15) for my new book project: 'Voices and Books in the English Renaissance: A New History of Reading'.
+This book has two aims: first, to explore the evidence we might use to recover the history of reading aloud; second, to explore how this evidence affects the histories we tell about Renaissance books and their readers/hearers as well as how we might read and interpret Renaissance literary texts.
+Topics I am researching include: the limits of the concept of 'orality'; the sound of print; the role of the voice in humanist education; the lost faculty of rhetoric, pronuntiatio; the dramatic potential of Tudor prose writing, and the performance of closet drama by women.

-I am an associate editor of the Edinburgh Companion to the Critical Medical Humanities (Edinburgh University Press) with Sarah Atkinson and Jane Macnaughton of the Centre for Medical Humanities at the University of Durham.
+I was an Associate Editor of the Edinburgh Companion to the Critical Medical Humanities (Edinburgh University Press) with Sarah Atkinson and Jane Macnaughton of the Centre for Medical Humanities at the University of Durham.
 The general editors are Anne Whitehead (Newcastle) and Angela Woods (Durham).

 I welcome research proposals from students interested in any aspect of early modern reading and writing.